Cost & Dates

 - Winter 2020 : December 04, 2019

-- The fees indicated on your Letter of Acceptance for visa purpose were estimates.
+- The fees indicated on your Letter of Acceptance for visa purposes were estimated.
 Please refer to the actual tuition fees noted on the final invoice.

 Estimated Study Expenses